 Help your counselor by having a meeting early.
 Bring your brag sheet.
 Explain your college list and what you're looking for.
 Counselors write many letters—the ones who know your story most specifically can contextualize it most helpfully.

 If your school has a high counselor-to-student ratio (meaning your counselor handles hundreds of students), it's especially important to make time for a real conversation.
 Don't assume they know your story.
+For a comprehensive view of how all application components work together, see the complete college admissions timeline.

 Common Mistakes